qompassai/blaze.nvim/README.md

 ### Bridging the Digital Divide

-The unfortunate reality is that a number of individuals and organizations have gone into a frenzy in every facet of our daily lives[^6].
+The unfortunate reality is that too many individuals and organizations have gone into a frenzy in every facet of our daily lives[^6].
 These unfortunate folks identify themselves with their talk of "10X" returns and building towards Artificial General Intelligence aka "AGI" while offering GPT wrappers.
 Our dual licensing approach aims to acknowledge this deeply concerning predatory paradigm with clear eyes while still operating to bring the best parts of the open-source community with our services and solutions.

 ### Recent Cybersecurity Attacks